yup8j/DIP_Project1/README.md

 ## Goal

-1. Eliminate the random noise (Salt, Pepper, Gauss)
+1. Eliminate the random noise (Salt, Pepper, Gaussian)
-2.
+2. Fill/Remove the pore in the image
+3. Enhance the ridge of fingerprint

+## Solution
+- Use median blur for salt and pepper noise
+- Use Gaussian blur for Gaussian noise
+- Remove the pore by finding and removing contours with threshold of size 5*5
+- Some morphological transformations

+## Requirements
+Requirements can be found in the _requirements.txt_